 To no one's surprise, the Egyptian language is the language spoken in none other than Egypt!
 Egyptian belongs to the Afroasiatic language family, meaning that it comes from African and Asian roots.
 Again, that is no surprise because of where Egypt is located.
 All of that information is at least somewhat common knowledge.
 However, did you know that Egyptian is one of the oldest recorded languages?

 The earliest records we have of the Egyptian language are dated to around 3400 B.C.
-That is absolutely astounding!
-We are talking about nearly 5000 years here.
+We are talking about nearly 5000 years ago.
 Until approximately the 7th century A.D., the Egyptians referred to their language as the Coptic form.
 That began to die out, and Egyptian Arabic, which is the modern language of Egypt, took over.
 Yet you will still find some Coptic speakers living today.
 In fact, Coptic is the language used in the Coptic Church.

 Here are a few words in English with their translation into Egyptian.